vishvAsa/notes/artha/education/home_school/faq.md

 - Various boards allow private candidates to take up public exams for school-leaving certificates.
 This is a well established practice, even in India.
 See below for links.
 - We will aim to have kids be more than academically ready for college far earlier than regular school going kids.
 (School tends to be a big waste of time.)
 Social readiness for hostel-life may have to wait for some time - or it may happen sooner.
     - Many young homeschooled kids in CA (as of 2018) happily take college courses at local community colleges.

+## Strain on parents
+"Homeschooling and unschooling are the easy choice.
+School is stressful.
+In unschooling, there is no homework, tests, PD days, lunches, inclement weather, extra-curricular activities, uniforms, overdue library books, field day permission slips, over-tired kids, science-fair projects, fundraising, classroom volunteering, and parent-teacher interviews.
+A typical day of unschooling is like a Saturday afternoon in July.
+Fun.
+Relaxing.
+Close relationships."

 ## Someone like you!